 Canyonlands National Park is absolutely huge and it still has plenty to offer in the winter.

 The Maze District, one of the most remote parts of the lower 48 states, is largely closed in the wintertime (roads become impassible), but the Island in the Sky and Needles District still has a lot to offer.

 For some of the best views near Moab and sweeping vistas, head to the Island in the Sky district.
 Here you’ll find the famous Mesa Arch, White Rim Overlook, and Grand Viewpoint.
 These stops are easy to access and don’t require much effort for a big payout.

 Avid hikers will want to head to the Needles District.
 Located an hour and a half south of Moab, this southern district holds amazing wonders.
 Hike or backpack in the Needles District to truly experience the magic of this landscape.

 Hoodoos and canyons will delight both expert and newbie hikers.
-Be sure to check out the Chesler Park Loop, Elephant Canyon, Joint Trail, and Big Spring/Squaw Canyon Loop.
+Be sure to check out the Chesler Park Loop, Elephant Canyon, Druid Arch, and Big Spring/Squaw Canyon Loop.